Funeral arrangements set for Steelers' chairman Dan Rooney | WHIZ News

 PITTSBURGH (AP) — The funeral arrangements are set for Pittsburgh Steelers Chairman Dan Rooney, and they include a public viewing at Heinz Field.

-Team spokesman Burt Lauten says family and friends will be received from 2 p.m. to 7 p.m.
+Team spokesman Burt Lauten says that will be held from 2 p.m. to 7 p.m.
 Monday at the PNC Champions Club at the stadium.

 The family is asking that memorial contributions be made to Rooney’s alma mater, Duquesne University, or the United Way of Southwestern Pennsylvania.